 Proactive planning will still be necessary for those persons who are at risk of dying before the new law takes effect, but for others recovery can usually be avoided by merely holding assets in a form which avoids probate.

-Latest Word: At a gathering of California Elder Law attorneys in Monterey, CA, on November 18, 2016, the Chief of the Medi-Cal Recovery Unit, Margaret Hoffeditz, confirmed that — even if the Medi-Cal beneficiary dies before December 31, 2016– if his or her surviving spouse survives beyond that date (so that the new law is effective), then there will be no recovery at all.
+Clarification For Surviving Spouses: At a gathering of California Elder Law attorneys in Monterey, CA, on November 18, 2016, the Chief of the Medi-Cal Recovery Unit, Margaret Hoffeditz, confirmed that — even if the Medi-Cal beneficiary dies before December 31, 2016– if his or her surviving spouse survives beyond that date (so that the new law is effective), then there will be no recovery at all.
 Thus, having a surviving spouse who survives to January 1, 2017, will be a complete bar to recovery, regardless of whether the decedent spouse’s own estate is subject to probate.
-Recovery would only become an issue, if at all, if the surviving spouse later became a Medi-Cal beneficiary for his/her own needs and if his/her own estate were subject to probate.
+Recovery would only become an issue, if at all, if the surviving spouse later became a Medi-Cal beneficiary for his/her own needs AND if his/her own estate were subject to probate.

 References: SB 833/AB 1605 at Section 22 (scroll to page 46, numbered at top of page); Article published by ElderLawAnswers.com; Statement by Senator Ed Hernandez on Budget Vote. * See HCFA Transmittal 75.
 Note: the individual has a right to a hearing as to whether he/she is “permanently institutionalized” and, in any event, the state’s right of recovery terminates if the individual returns home.
 How to find out how much you owe Medi-Cal: DHCS Form 4017.